Easy Lentils

 5. Add in lentils and chicken (or vegetable) broth

 8. Tip: If you want your lentils to be more soup-like, cook for less time with cover on for the entire duration.
-If you want them to be thicker, remove cover and allow broth to evaporate.
+If you want them to be thicker, remove the cover and allow the broth to evaporate.

 9. Remove bay leaf before serving